cmarqu/uvm-python/README.md

 This is a port of SystemVerilog (SV) Universal Verification Methodology (UVM) 1.2 to Python and cocotb.
-Only Icarus Verilog (iverilog) has been used for testing the code so far, but the plan is to include verilator in the regressions as well.
+Only Icarus Verilog (iverilog) has been used for testing the code so far, but the plan is to include Verilator in the regressions as well.

 See documentation for more details:
   - [uvm-python Documentation](https://uvm-python.readthedocs.io/).